charlie1587/Small-Model-Learnability-Gap/README.md

 *Note:* For long CoT fine-tuned 32B models, the evaluation on the `hendrycks_math` task (5000 samples) might take significantly long time.
 It is suggested to use `hendrycks_math_500` for evaluation.

-**Model Selection:**
-You can directly use our [open-sourced models] (https://huggingface.co/UWNSL)to evaluate their performance.
-You can also evaluate your fine-tuned models.

 **GPU Setting:**
 Adjust 'tensor_parallel_size' and 'data_parallel_size' in the script to fit your GPU setting.